-In order to meet these objectives POL needs a fit-for-purpose network, and the successful delivery of NTP is crucial to achieving this.
-There is wide-ranging public support for the need for a transformed network, including from the NFSP, customers and the BIS Select Committee, however the original NTP was developed with an economic backdrop that differs materially to the current climate.
+In order to meet these milestones POL needs a fit-for-purpose network, and the successful delivery of NTP is crucial to achieving this.
+There is wide-ranging public support for the need for a transformed network, including from the NFSP, the BIS

+Committee and customers, however the original NTP was developed with an economic backdrop that differs materially to the current climate.
 This means that in its current form POL does not believe that it will be able to deliver the transformation successfully (e.g. subpostmasters are unwilling to volunteer to convert branches given uncertainties related to the broader economic environment, challenging retail markets and slow to emerge sales growth in new post office services including Government Services).